Contributors

 Anne Louise Mahoney is Managing Editor of English books at Novalis.
 As a lifelong bookworm, she loves working with authors on books and other resources that help readers of all ages to learn about and grow in their faith in today’s world.

-Joseph Sinasac is the recently retired Publishing Director of Novalis Publishing.
-He has been involved with religious communications for almost 45 years as an author, journalist, editor and TV and radio commentator on all things Catholic.
+Joseph Sinasac is a retired Publishing Director of Novalis Publishing.
+He has been involved with religious communications for more than 45 years as an author, journalist, editor and TV and radio commentator on all things Catholic.